pgassmann/puppet-letsencrypt_nginx/README.md

 #### Parameters

-[*default_vhost_name*]
+* `default_vhost_name`:
   name of nginx vhost that catches all requests that do not match any other server_name

-[*webroot*]
+* `webroot`:
   This directory is configured as webroot for the webroot authentication locations added to the vhost to allow renewals

-[*firstrun_webroot*]
+* `firstrun_webroot`:
   Use different webroot on first run.
   Set this to the default webroot of the webserver if the service starts automatically when installed.
-E.g. Nginx on Ubuntu: /usr/share/nginx/html
+  E.g. For Nginx on Ubuntu: /usr/share/nginx/html

-[*firstrun_standalone*]
+* `firstrun_standalone`:
   Use standalone mode on first run.
   Set this to true if the webserver does not start automatically when installed. letsencrypt will use standalone mode to get the certificate before the webserver is started the first time.

-[*locations*], [*vhosts*]
+* `locations`, `vhosts`:
   These Parameters can be used to create instances of these defined types through hiera

-## Limitations

-Currently I only did basic testing on Ubuntu with the above hiera configuration
+### Define: letsencrypt_nginx::vhost

+Automatically get ssl certificate for nginx vhost

+#### Parameters

+* `domains`:
+  Array of domains to get ssl certificate for.
+  If not defined, it uses the server_name array defined in the vhost.
+  Use these domains instead of reading server_name array of vhost.

+* `exclude_domains`:
+  Array of servernames that should not be added as alt names for the ssl cert.
+  E.g. Elements of server_name that are defined in the vhost, but are not public resolvable or not valid fqdns.

+* `webroot_paths`:
+  Passed to letsencrypt::certonly, not recommended to change An array of webroot paths for the domains in `domains`.
+  Required if using `plugin => 'webroot'`.
+If `domains` and `webroot_paths` are not the same length, `webroot_paths` will cycle to make up the difference.

+* `additional_args`:
+  Passed to letsencrypt::certonly
+  An array of additional command line arguments to pass to the `letsencrypt-auto` command.

+* `manage_cron`:
+  Passed to letsencrypt::certonly, default: true Boolean indicating whether or not to schedule cron job for renewal.
+  Runs daily but only renews if near expiration, e.g. within 10 days.

+### Define: letsencrypt_nginx::location

+Configure acme-challenge location webroot for a nginx vhost

+#### Parameters

+* `vhost`: vhost to configure location for, defaults to $name

 ## Development